uber/zanzibar/README.md

 endpoint | client, middleware | service
 servcie | endpoint | N/A

 This table exhausts the possible immediate or direct dependency relationships among builtin module classes.
 Take endpoint module class for example, an endpoint module can depend on client or middleware modules but not endpoint or servcie modules.
-The resoning for such rules aligns with the abstractions of the module classes represent.
+The reasoning for such rules aligns with the abstractions the module classes represent.

 The `ModuleClass` struct has `DependsOn` and `DependedBy` public fields, which makes it simple to extend the dependency rules with custom module class, e.g., we can define a custom module class `task` that abstracts common business workflow by setting its `DependsOn` field to client and `DependedBy` field to endpoint.

 ### Config
 Configurations are the interface that developers interact with when using the Zanzibar framework, they make up most of Zazibar's API.
-Various configurarions contain essential meta information of a Zanziabr application and its components.
+Various configurarions contain essential meta information of a Zanzibar application and its components.
 They are source of truth of the application.

 **Note**: Currently configurations are in JSON, we plan to migrate to YAML.

 #### Config Layout
-Because configurations are the core of a Zanzibar application, we create a root directory to host configuration files when starting a Zanziabr application.
+Because configurations are the core of a Zanzibar application, we create a root directory to host configuration files when starting a Zanzibar application.
 There are a few typical directories and files under the root directory.
 Take [example-gateway](https://github.com/uber/zanzibar/tree/master/examples/example-gateway) for example:
 ```
 example-gateway                 # root directory
 ├── bin                         # directory for generated application binaries